Jurassic Park Rapids Adventure

 Jurassic Park Rapids Adventure is a river rapids ride in The Lost World zone at Universal Studios Singapore in Resorts World Sentosa, Sentosa Island, Singapore.

 History

 Jurassic Park Rapids Adventure is based on the concept of Jurassic Park: The Ride at Universal Studios Hollywood, which is itself based on the film adaptation of the popular novel.
 Jurassic Park Rapids Adventure is a Hafema river rapids ride whereas Jurassic Park: The Ride is a flume ride.
-The attraction first opened at Universal Studios Singapore on March 18, 2010.
-The attraction was temporary closed to the public for enhancement works from 10 August 2011 to 20 January 2012.
+The attraction first opened at Universal Studios Singapore on 18 March 2010.
+The attraction was temporarily closed to the public for enhancement works from 10 August 2011 to 20 January 2012.
 The ride has since reopened and includes enhancements such as a pair of "dry pods" for guests to dry off after getting soaked.